Dahneegeeky/Dahneegeeky/README.md

 ## 💫 About Me:
 🚀 A passionate Penetration tester and a network security Engineer

-With hands-on experience in network configurations, SIEM tools, vulnerability assessment, and penetration testing VAPT.
+With hands-on experience in network configurations, SIEM tools, vulnerability assessment and penetration testing (VAPT) on either networked systems or web applications.
 I specialize in identifying and mitigating security threats, and I'm driven to deliver robust security solutions that protect digital assets.

 ## Core Skills 🌟